 Fresh water can be hard for birds to find in the winter.
 Consider adding a heated birdbath to your yard or adding a heating attachment to your current birdbath.

-Provide places for birds to find shelter and to forage for their own food.
+Some of these tips will need more long-term planning than other.
+But, the main idea is to provide places for birds to find shelter and to forage for their own food.

 - Plant some evergreens and dense bushes for shelter